 And with the passing of time, people's memories become clouded.

-I think that human nature applies to everything, not just UFOs.
+Applies to everything, not just UFOs.

 But I don't think you can wave a magic wand and explain the entire Roswell incident in those terms.

-And I think they did themselves a disservice by trying to bring in the kind of high altitude parachute test business with the dummies and things like that.
+And I think they did themselves a disservice by trying to bring in the kind of high-altitude parachute test business with the dummies and things like that.

-Well, it certainly was very embarrassing the way that people came back, I think within a matter of hours, if not hours, days, and said, hey, but those tests with the dummies didn't begin until, what was it, 52, something like that.
+Well, it certainly was very embarrassing the way that people came back, I think, within a matter of hours, if not hours, days, and said, hey, but those tests with the dummies didn't begin until, what was it, 52, something like that.

 So straight away, the whole case had been undermined.

-Maybe that's careless, but who knows?
+And maybe that's careless, but who knows?

 Does your government have any additional information?

-American pilots have seen them, and they call them fast walkers, I believe.
+I mean, I get BBC reports of pilot sightings and that kind of thing, and American pilots have seen them, and they call them fast walkers, I believe.

 The amazing thing about this was that when I first became aware of these things, through the embassies, we asked the American government, well, what do you know about this?